HL7/US-Core/input/intro-notes/StructureDefinition-us-core-smokingstatus-intro.md

 **Each Observation must have:**

 1.  a status
-1.  {:.new-content #FHIR-28436}a category code of ‘social-history’
+1.  a category code of ‘social-history’
 1.  a code for smoking observation
 1.  a patient
-1.  {:.new-content #FHIR-28090}when the observation occurred
+1.  when the observation occurred
 1.  a result value code for smoking status

 **Profile specific implementation guidance:**